openhab/org.openhab.ui.habmin/README.md

     })
 ```

-The idea is that languages will be hierarchical (although this isn't implemented yet).
+The idea is that languages are hierarchical.
 So we might have ```de-CH```
-for Swiss German, and strings defined for this locale will use Swiss localisation.
-If no string is available,
+for Swiss German, and strings defined for this locale will use Swiss localisation as first priority.
-then it should fall back to the default German localisation, and if no string is found here, it will fall back
+If no string is available, then it should fall back to the default German localisation, and if no string
-to the default localisation - English.
+is found here, it will fall back to the default localisation - English.

 Note that in the above special characters aren't supported natively as they are embedded in the code.
 To provide support use the sequence below. (note that the ```escape``` function is deprecated in javascript so